 INSTRUCTION IN PHONOGRAPHY, given by letter, through the mail, by the undersigned, for \$3, for a thorough course of instruction, including instruction book and postage on instruction letters-\$1 payable at the commencement, and the remainder after the learner has become able to correspond with me in phonography.
 Ten instruction letters are sufficient to enable a person to use Phonography for all the purposes for which long hand is used.
-Address, post paid.
+Address, post paid,

-A. T. NORTHUP, April 13.
+A. T. NORTHUP,

+April 13.

-Otego, Otsego county, N. Y.
+Otego, Otego county, N. Y.

-LIFFELL'S LIVING AGE-1864.
+LITTELL'S LIVING AGE-1854.
 A beautiful Engraving in each Number.

-THE LIVING AGE has been abundantly honored by the approbation of the best judges; it has been pronounced to be sound and vigorous; various and entertaining; full of spirit and life; uniting the qualities which gratify the scholar, the philosopher, and the man of business, with those which recommend it to their wives and children.
-We shall now mend it to their wives and children.
-We shall now greater attractions of Art, and, beginning with 1854, Every Number will contain an Impression from a beautiful Steel Plate.
+THE LIVING AGE has been abundantly honored by the approbation of the best judges; it has by the approbation of the best judges; it has been pronounced to be sound and vigorous; various and entertaining; full of spirit and hife; uniting the qualities which gratify the scholar, the philosopher, and the man of business, with those which recommend it to their wives and children.
+We shall now endeavor to add to these intrinsic excellences the greater attractions of Art, and, beginning with 1854, Every Number will contain an Impression from a beautiful Steel Plate.